Old Fort of Nassau

-However, on the urgings of the business community of London, George I sent forces, in 1718, to govern the island and to get rid of piratic operations.
-The governor set to action by restoring the island to normalcy when only one nine pounder cannon was found in the fort in total disrepair.
-It was only in 1741 that a serious effort was made to get the fort restored under the guidance of an experienced engineer.
+In 1718, on the urgings of the business community of London, George I appointed Captain Woodes Rogers to be the governor of the island.
+Rogers' expedition arrived with the mandate to eliminate the pirate community.
+Rogers was successful in doing this through a combination of force and amnesties, and began to rebuild the island's fortifications.
+In 1741 that a serious effort was made to get the fort restored under the guidance of an experienced engineer.
 The fort was renovated in 1744 with fifty-four cannons and twenty-six brass mortars.
 The process of neglect and frequent repairs followed and in 1776 the fort was attacked by the American Colonies who were fighting the British forces, to capture the ammunition stored here.
 The American naval forces found only one hundred guns, since the ammunition had been stealthily moved to Boston before the attack.
 However, the Governor had been taken hostage in the bargain.

 The last act of attack on the fort was by the Spaniards in 1782, when they took control of the fort and held it until the war with England ended in 1783.
 During this time, the valiant effort made by Colonel Deveaux to recapture the fort was fruitful, bringing an end to the saga of repeated attack and destruction of the fort.
 The fort was garrisoned in 1787 and a new fort (Fort Charlotte) was ordered to be built to defend the island.
 In the French Revolution that followed, the old fort was allowed to remain in a state of disrepair until it was decided to fully demolish it in 1897.

-It was at the ruins of this fort on its western wing that the British Colonial Hilton Hotel was built.
+It was at the ruins of this fort on its western wing that the British Colonial Hotel was built.